sunwuliang/SlicingProject2.0/README.md

 4. slices folder includes a list of slicing results including sliced class models, object configurations, and invariants;
 5. src folder includes the Java source files for the slicing project.

-The src.org.csu.slicing package has three sub-packages: evaluation, instance, main, test and util.
+The src.org.csu.slicing package has five sub-packages: evaluation, instance, main, test and util.
 The entry pint of the project is in the main package, specifically the OCSlicer class.
 In the main package, the Footprinter class is used to slice a .ecore class model, the OCSlicer class is used to sliced a .xmi object configurations.